alexsieusahai/bitGun/README.md

 ## to eventually do
 - instead of grabbing just problem, grab problem and statistics so you could search for instance, B difficulty problems sorted in descending order
-### bugs
-- okay, so problem 913A doesn't get its html scraped right for the inputs and outputs.
-It only grabs the last inputs and outputs